-Ready to move forward with your career?
+Ready to get to the next stage in your career?
 Whether you’re taking on responsibilities or stepping into a leadership position, the next step in a career is different for everyone and is largely dependent on your skills and goals.
 There is no one-size-fits-all path for career development, but actionable steps lead to reality.
 Here’s what you can be doing to make your dreams a reality with the advice from IAW member and Career Development Strategist, Latika Vines:

 1. Decide What is the Next Step

 You might be dissatisfied now, but you need to know where you want to go.
 Start by visualizing your ideal day at work.
 What are some things you enjoy about your job?
+Are you looking to switch careers?
 Are you in an office, at home, managing a team, running a business, etc.?
+What kind of work-life balance do you want?
 “I encourage you to take a moment to ask yourself if that career goal is real to you and what will motivate you to achieve it,” says Vines.
 Narrowing down what you like and doing a bit of research can aid you in finding that dream job.

 To help you think through your goal, here are some questions Vines suggests asking: